 Preparation and submission of a manuscript

-Micropublications are submitted through the pre-designed forms found on Micropublication:biology.
+microPublications are submitted through the pre-designed forms found on microPublication Biology.
 Follow the instructions on the form.
-If the submission forms cannot accommodate your data, please contact us at email@example.com.
+If the submission forms cannot accommodate your data, please contact us at firstname.lastname@example.org.
 More information about what is accepted in the forms can be found here.

-Micropublication Results/Data types and categories
+microPublication Results/Data types and categories

-Results/data types that we currently support:
+Results/data types that we currently publish:

 Results/data types planned in the near future: